AStauch/GroupWork_EEMP_NameResearchQuestion/README.md

 # GroupWork_EEMP_NameResearchQuestion

+*--->> our presentation slides and the final jupyter notebook is in the folder:*

+0. FINAL_Material_Slides & Notebook

 This is a group work project in the course "The empirical evaluation of management practices".
 It aims to apply the concepts and methods learned in class to a data set of our choice.